cga-harvard/KNN_analysis/README.md

 4. Select the pem key as "map_post_parseg.pem"
 5. Once the EC2 instance is launched connect to the pre-existing and pre-indexed DB using:                                                                                                                                                    ```                                                                                                                                            psql -h localhost -U brownenos partisan_data
                                                                                                                                                           ```
 6. Enter the DB password when prompted to enter the DB
 7. The us_voters table is pre-exists and is indexed approriately to run the script
-8. Run the script knn_small.sql for states with population less than 2 million and knn_large.sql for states with population greater than 2 million.
+8. Run the SQL by changing the state abbreviation by appropriate state for which the calculation is done.